DymondJacob/mapify/README.md

 -eslint
 -Angular
 -Bootstrap
 +more

-## This is a Map/Weather application
+## This is a Map/Weather/ISS Application

 ##Mapify uses 3 APIs
 -Google Map API
 -Weather API
 -ISS API

 ## App is published on Heroku
+##Click this Link to view App
 http://mapify.herokuapp.com/#/

+##Does correctly throw errors when no/wrong information is put into form fields,
+##Make sure you enter in the form fields correctly, and do not leave them blank

-##Installation Process
+##Installation Process (should be on port 5000)
-npm install, npm start to run locally
+npm install (Install dependencies) npm start (Start the Application)